 Parnu, Estonia is located on the Baltic coast about halfway between Tallinn and Riga.
 Hugged by the shallow waters of the Gulf of Riga, the pristine white sands of Parnu Beach stretch as far as the eye can see.
 Development has been kept to a minimum, with bird-watching towers outnumbering high-rise hotels.
 In fact, you can’t see any hotels from the beach.
 These have been tucked discretely behind the dunes, inside Parnu Beach Park.
-The beach features a lovely promenade, playground equipment, and, curiously, a large elephant-shaped slide.
+The beach features a lovely promenade, playground equipment, and a whimsical elephant-shaped slide.
 Those wishing to indulge in some serious relaxing should head to the hotel spas for which the town has become famous.

 A fifteen minute walk inland will lead you to the historic center of Parnu.
 Founded in 1251, this picturesque town nestled between the Baltic Sea and Parnu River quickly grew into an important port.
 Parnu was incorporated into the prosperous Hanseatic League, which thrived during the late Middle Ages.
 The old town was unfortunately ravaged by fire, and later, war, so that only the medieval street layout and one lone prison tower remain intact.
 You’ll likely pass through Tallinn Gate, a 17th century gate that once formed part of the city’s fortifications.